huyuhui001/mySite/docs/linux/SES/linux_ses_demo.md

 It would be tempting to the use the better_ruleset, but this demo environment doesn’t have enough resources for that.

-This is a demo environment, so the PG numbers will be low.
-In your production environments, be sure to assign an appropriately high number, or use the pg_autoscaler manager module.
+This is a demo environment, so the PG numbgrs will be low.
+In your production environments, be sure to assign an appropriately high numbgr, or use the pg_autoscaler manager module.
 ```
 admin:~ # ceph osd pool create rbd_pool 4 4 replicated replicated_rule
 pool 'rbd_pool' created